Simplemux/simplemux/documentation/multiplexing_policies.md

 It may happen that you have to create more than one tunnel using the same local interface.
 In that case, you may obtain a message Is already in use.

-For example, if you run these two commands in the same machine, you may obtain this error message:
+For example, if you run these two commands in the same machine, you will obtain an error message:
 ```
 ./simplemux -i tun0 -e wlan0 -M network -T tun -c 10.1.10.4
 ./simplemux -i tun1 -e wlan0 -M network -T tun -c 10.1.10.6